technyon/nuki_hub/README.md

 <br>
 After configuring Wi-Fi, the ESP should automatically connect to your network.<br>
 <br>
-To configure the connection to the MQTT broker first connect your client device to the same Wi-Fi network the ESP32 is connected to.<br>
+To configure the connection to the MQTT broker, first connect your client device to the same Wi-Fi network the ESP32 is connected to.<br>
 In a browser navigate to the IP address assigned to the ESP32 via DHCP (often found in the web interface of your internet router).<br><br>
 Next click on "Edit" below "MQTT and Network Configuration" and enter the address and port (usually 1883) of your MQTT broker and a username and a password if required by your MQTT broker.<br>
 <br>